 Dr. Zamarian is a Board Certified Plastic Surgeon - by SBCP - and has held numerous distinctions in the field of cosmetic surgery.
 He is dedicated to helping you reach your cosmetic surgery goals in a friendly, supportive environment.

 Brazil has long been considered a proving ground for cutting-edge plastic surgery procedures.
-Zamarian Clinic takes one of the most distinctive approaches to cosmetic surgery in the Londrina, Paraná, Brazil area and in London UK, relying heavily on new, state-of-the-art technologies.
+Zamarian Clinic takes one of the most distinctive approaches to cosmetic surgery in the Londrina, Paraná, Brazil area relying heavily on new, state-of-the-art technologies.
 Dr. Zamarian takes pride in learning about and utilizing the latest advancements in cosmetic surgery treatments.
 He is dedicated to helping you improve and enhance your appearance, no matter what your goals may be.
 Dr. Zamarian's mission is to make your visit as safe, effective, and rewarding as possible.